OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 * #0007838 The OE Console command to create an admin user does not check if the user already exists: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7838>`_
 * #0007721 The order comment is always 1 if no input is sent: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7721>`_
 * #0007708 The product's dropdown is not working in checkout step 4: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7708>`_
-* #0007689 The Visual CMS product widget ignores the state active/inactive: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7689>`_
+* #0007689 The Visual CMS product widget ignores the active/inactive state: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7689>`_
 * #0007622 A text overflow in Visual CMS breaks the shop: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7622>`_
 * #0007293 Notice and wish lists are lost when the shopping cart reservation is activated and the reservation expires: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7293>`_
 * #0007205 VAT-ID Check not working for added countries: `Bugtracker <https://bugs.oxid-esales.com/view.php?id=7205>`_